Table of Contents

-Learn how cosmetics brand FlutterHabit scaled up its growth using ShipBob’s Merchant Plus solution and SeaMonster Studio’s website development and consulting services.
+Learn how cosmetics brand FlutterHabit scaled up its growth using ShipBob’s WMS and SeaMonster Studio’s website development and consulting services.

 - 35,000 orders a month

 It’s amazing how something as small as eyelashes can have such a big impact on a person’s confidence.